Veto power in the United States: Under the Constitution

-The presidential veto power provided by the 1789 Constitution was first exercised on April 5, 1792 when President George Washington vetoed a bill outlining a new apportionment formula.
+The presidential veto power provided by the 1789 Constitution was first exercised on April 5, 1792, when President George Washington vetoed a bill outlining a new apportionment formula.
 Apportionment described how Congress divides seats in the House of Representatives among the states based on the US census figures.
 Washington's stated reasons for vetoing the bill were that it did not apportion representatives according to states' relative populations and that it gave eight states more than one representative per 30,000 residents, in violation of the Constitution.

 The veto power continued to be very rarely used until the presidency of Andrew Jackson, who vetoed 12 bills.
 Although controversial, none of these vetoes were overridden.
-Congress first overrode a presidential veto on March 3, 1845.
+Congress first overrode a presidential veto on March 3, 1845, during the presidency of John Tyler.

 Legislative veto

 In 1983, the Supreme Court struck down the one-house legislative veto, on separation of powers grounds and on grounds that the action by one house of Congress violated the Constitutional requirement of bicameralism.
 The case was INS v.
 Chadha, concerning a foreign exchange student in Ohio who had been born in Kenya but whose parents were from India.
 Because he was not born in India, he was not an Indian citizen.
 Because his parents were not Kenyan citizens, he was not Kenyan.
 Thus, he had nowhere to go when his student visa expired because neither country would take him, so he overstayed his visa and was ordered to show cause why he should not be deported from the United States.

 The Immigration and Nationality Act was one of many acts of Congress passed since the 1930s, which contained a provision allowing either house of that legislature to nullify decisions of agencies in the executive branch simply by passing a resolution.
 In this case, Chadha's deportation was suspended and the House of Representatives passed a resolution overturning the suspension, so that the deportation proceedings would continue.
 This, the court held, amounted to the House of Representatives passing legislation without the concurrence of the Senate, and without presenting the legislation to the president for consideration and approval (or veto).
 Thus, the constitutional principle of bicameralism and the separation of powers doctrine were disregarded in this case, and this legislative veto of executive decisions was struck down.